hamzaugursumer/8WeekSqlChallenge/Case Study #1 - Danny's Diner/README.md

 ![img](https://8weeksqlchallenge.com/images/8-week-sql-challenge.png)

-I showcase my sql skills in these 8 weekly sql cases created by Danny Ma.
+I showcase my sql skills in these 8 weekly SQL cases created by Danny Ma.
 This repository contains solutions for the first case.
 I created it in Turkish because there may be people who want to use and benefit from the resource.

 * Solutions were made with PostgreSQL.
 * The repository contains ERD, tables and schema.